23 (23 album)

-23 is a collaboration album by German rappers by Bushido and Sido appearing under the duo name "23".
-It released on October 14, 2011 in three different editions: standard, premium and deluxe.
-Adding all releases from both rappers together it was their 23rd release.
+23 is a collaboration album by German rappers Bushido and Sido as "23".
+It was released on October 14, 2011, in three different editions: standard, premium and deluxe.
+Combining the releases from both rappers, it was their 23rd release.

 Background

-Bushido and Sido are both successful rappers from Germany.
-The former friends had a fallout in 2004 when Bushido left their label Aggro Berlin as a result from a dispute with the owners and founders of the label.
-Afterwards both rappers insulted and dissed each other in public on numerous occasions.
-Early in 2011, they reconciled after an eight-year hip hop rivalry and began to work on the album.
+Bushido and Sido are successful rappers from Germany.
+They were former friends who had a fallout in 2004 when Bushido left their label Aggro Berlin as a result of a dispute with its owners and founders.
+Afterwards, both rappers insulted and dissed each other in public on numerous occasions.
+In early 2011, they reconciled after an eight-year rivalry and began to work on the album.

 Singles

-Two singles were released: "So mach ich es" and "Erwachsen sein".
-The video for the first single was shot in Kyiv and directed by Specter one of the former CEOs of Aggro Berlin.
-The second single features German singer Peter Maffay, who re-sung elements of his 1983 song "Nessaja" from the album Tabaluga oder die Reise zur Vernunft.
+Two songs from the album, "So mach ich es" and "Erwachsen sein" were released as singles.
+The music video for the first single was shot in Kyiv and directed by Specter, one of the former CEOs of their label Aggro Berlin.
+The second single features German singer Peter Maffay, who re-sung elements of his 1983 song "Nessaja" from his album Tabaluga oder die Reise zur Vernunft.

 Chart performance and sales

-Two days after the announcement on 15 August, the album reached number one on the German Amazon music charts and hip hop charts.
+Two days after the announcement on 15 August, the album reached number one on the German Amazon Music and hip hop charts.

-The album debuted at number 3 on the German Media Control Charts with first-week sales of 36,897 copies, number 3 on the Austrian Charts, and number 1 on the Swiss Charts.
+The album debuted at number 3 on the German Media Control Charts with 36,897 first-week sales, number 3 on the Austrian Charts, and number 1 on the Swiss Charts.
 Seven weeks after its release, the album reached gold status in Austria for more than 10,000 units sold.
-In 2012, the album was certified gold for more than 100,000 units sold.
+In 2012, the album was certified gold with more than 100,000 units sold.